 HIKET session at the 5th ACCC Impact Week

-At the 5th ACCC Impact Week, the HIKET session focused on strengthening the knowledge base of carbon sinks, enabling more robust, evidence-based LULUCF-related decision-making.
+HIKET session focused on strengthening the knowledge base of carbon sinks to support more robust, evidence-based decision-making in the LULUCF sector.

-In his opening remarks, HIKET project director, academician Markku Kulmala emphasized the importance of increasing land based carbon sinks simultaneously with rapid emission cuts.
-Moreover, a broader “Carbon+” perspective which considers the full climate impact of ecosystems, taking into account not only greenhouse gases but also VOCs, aerosols, cloud formation, precipitation, and albedo is necessary in the carbon sink discussion.
+In his opening remarks, HIKET project director, academician Markku Kulmala (UH), emphasized the importance of increasing land-based carbon sinks alongside rapid emission cuts.
+Moreover, he highlighted the need for a broader “Carbon+” perspective that considers the full climate impact of ecosystems, considering not only greenhouse gases but also VOCs, aerosols, cloud formation, precipitation, and albedo.

-HIKET Research director Tuomo Kalliokoski highlighted that HIKET addresses LULUCF uncertainties in a comprehensive and policy-relevant way, with the aim of transforming scientific analysis into an operational digital infrastructure that supports decision-making, strategic risk management, and new business opportunities.
+HIKET Research Director Tuomo Kalliokoski (UH) highlighted that the project addresses LULUCF uncertainties in a comprehensive and policy-relevant way, with the aim of transforming scientific analysis into an operational digital infrastructure that supports decision-making, strategic risk management, and new business opportunities.

-Professor Jaana Bäck (UH), in her presentation on the state of the science of forest-related greenhouse gas balances, underlined that it is not only the carbon sink that matters: when harvests or disturbances exceed the annual growth of forests, carbon stocks decline and the system turns from a sink into a source.
+Professor Jaana Bäck (UH), in her presentation on the state of the science of forest-related greenhouse gas balances, underlined that it is not only the carbon sink that matters, but more attention should also be paid on carbon stocks and on the impact of harvests or disturbances generally.
+If forest carbon stocks (both living biomass and soil carbon) decline, the system shifts from a sink to a source.

 The session concluded with a panel discussion led by Professor of Practice (Green transition) Matti Vainio (UH), focusing on the main obstacles to stop the decline of carbon sinks and the implications this may have for the development of LULUCF regulation.
 A key question is how the value of CO₂ can be better integrated into forestry, and which policy instruments could support this, including pricing mechanisms, rewarding forest carbon sequestration, voluntary credit-based approaches, and the taxation of wood burning.